Cow's Milk Allergy vs. Cow's Milk Intolerance: Understanding the Differences

 Signs Of Allergy

-An allergy to cow’s milk is due to an immune reaction to the protein in milk.
+Cow's milk allergy (CMA) is an immune system reaction to one or more of the proteins found in cow's milk.
 The signs and symptoms of allergy are relatively easy to spot in your little one and range from mild to severe.

 The main signs and symptoms of a cow milk allergy include: